Vindelfjällen Nature Reserve: Prehistory and Sámi immigration

-Among the remains, there are also broader foundations than traditional Sami dwellings, the Sámi legends associate these with a Stallo, an evil giant.
-Recent studies show that this is actually the oldest known Sami settlement.
+Among the remains, there are also broader foundations than traditional Sámi dwellings, the Sámi legends associate these with a Stallo, an evil giant.
+Recent studies show that this is actually the oldest known Sámi settlement.
 In the reserve, these large foundations are often located near the traps.
 For example, there are some of these at Vindelkroken and several near Lake Överuman.
 The stallos are often described as stupid but have superhuman strength.
 There is a huge stone placed on some small pebbles on top near Lake Giengeljaure named stalostenen, which literally means 'stone Stallo'.
 Legend dictates that a Stallo would have placed a stone here to prove his strength.

-The reserve has a large number of places the Sami consider sacred, also called Sieidi.
-These sacred places can be spotted in Sami place names.
+The reserve has a large number of places the Sámi consider sacred, also called Sieidi.
+These sacred places can be spotted in Sámi place names.
 The words Ailes, Pass, page, Saivo, or Akka, which appear in several place names are sacred words.
 For example, a wooden idol, now on display at the Nordic Museum, was found in a rock hole near Lake Överst-Juktan, near a river named Ailesjokk.
-The hole in question was actually a place where the Sami were accustomed to making sacrifices of wood or other animal bones.
+The hole in question was actually a place where the Sámi were accustomed to making sacrifices of wood or other animal bones.
 A similar site is Rosapakte, east of Lillfjället near Lake Överuman.

-There are likely many graves and sacred sites that are not known, as the Sami likely wanted to protect those sites from plundering.
+There are likely many graves and sacred sites that are not known, as the Sámi likely wanted to protect those sites from plundering.

-Since the twentieth century, the way of life of Samis has evolved rather quickly.
+Since the twentieth century, the way of life of Sámis has evolved rather quickly.
 One of the changes is the abandonment of several kata used in the past during the transhumance between sites of overwintered and summer pastures sites.
-These rudimentary abandoned buildings were gradually taken over by nature and have become difficult to notice, however some have been restored to witness the traditional Sami life.
+These rudimentary abandoned buildings were gradually taken over by nature and have become difficult to notice, however some have been restored to witness the traditional Sámi life.